Tips and Tricks For Nurse Practitioner Networking

 I am not suggesting you pay for your network, but sometimes it can help if you offer to treat your prospective referral with a coffee or lunch date.
 The life of a nurse practitioner is busy; work-life balance is an entire topic in itself.
-It would be courteous of you to offer paying for a meal or coffee in exchange for picking their brain a little on their current career position.
+It’s courteous to offer to pay for a meal or coffee in exchange for picking their brain a little on their current career position.
 Suggest that they pick the best time and date for their schedule, so they are more willing to proceed with the meeting.
-During these unprecedented pandemic times, it may be harder to meet in person based on people's social distance preference level.
+During these unprecedented pandemic times, it may be harder to meet in person due to social distancing.
 This may work out in your favor for those who are busy!
 Familiarize yourself with Zoom, and suggest a quick Zoom call to check in and catch up.
 If you can't offer coffee or dinner, offer your help in some other way, such as promoting their practice or suggesting a referral program.

 Consider your networking event like a very casual interview.
 Although you will most likely be conversing in a friendlier atmosphere, it is always a possibility a job may come from your networking experience.
 Write out a few points to make sure you cover during your meeting, and highlight any questions you have for your resource.
 It is also a good idea to have a quick, thirty second "elevator pitch" about yourself and your current job situation.

 Not many people actually have a Rolodex anymore, but you understand the concept!
 The good news about obtaining a nurse practitioner degree is that you are required to have clinical time with other nurses, and this gives you an automatic contact list.
-These former classmates of yours may be working for employers who are looking for new providers, and they will be able to vouch for you first hand, and speak to your work and school ethic.
-Don't forget about the friends you made in nursing school too!
-Many of them may have become NPs or advanced practice providers too, and you can pick their brain about where they stand now as well.
+These former classmates of yours may be working for employers who are looking for new providers, and they will be able to vouch for you first-hand and speak to your work and school ethic.
+Don't forget about the friends you made in nursing school, too!
+Many of them may have become NPs or advanced practice providers as well, and you can pick their brains about where they stand now.
 Sometimes it can feel awkward to message someone out of the blue, but more often than not your former schoolmate will be excited to reminisce and catch up.
 If you don't have their number, try messaging them on a social media platform.